 ‘As long as it’s Irish [whiskey], I encourage people to have a bit of fun with it’, says Wall.
 ‘The most important thing is that you want something that isn’t overpowering, but also doesn’t disappear when mixed with big ingredients such as coffee, sugar, and cream.
 I think familiar brands such as Jameson and Tullamore Dew have this roundness to them, a characteristic that means they don’t get lost in the drink.’

-At Homeboy, the bar’s standard house Irish Coffee calls for Jameson Black Barrel – a whiskey that’s aged in an ex-bourbon cask that’s re-charred by coopers, yielding a heartier spirit that stands up to the coffee and sugar.
+At Homeboy, a contender for the best Irish coffee in London, the bar’s house version of the tipple calls for Jameson Black Barrel – a whiskey that’s aged in an ex-bourbon cask that’s re-charred by coopers, yielding a heartier spirit that stands up to the coffee and sugar.
 The bar also features a pot still Irish Coffee on the menu, which employs the round and elegant Redbreast 12 Year.
 While it’s unorthodox to use a single pot still Irish whiskey, typically reserved for sipping, Homeboy prioritises flavour over tradition — and London is all the better for it.

 At New York’s Dead Rabbit, they’ve developed their own Irish whiskey blend after trying many different styles.
 ‘We use a blend of Bushmill’s Original, which is 40% ABV and is a mix of grain and malt whiskies; Jameson (grain and pot still); Tullamore DEW (grain, malt, and pot still); Teeling small batch (grain and malt); and Dead Rabbit’s own Irish whiskey (grain and malt),’ Vose explains.